-For the 2014-15 academic year Prof. Jamar is teaching Constitutional Law II and International Law of Human Rights in the fall and Constitutional Law I and Copyrights in the spring.
+For the 2016-17 academic year Prof. Jamar is teaching Constitutional Law II and Licensing in the fall and Constitutional Law I and Copyrights in the spring.
 Professor Jamar joined the HUSL faculty in 1990 as Director of the Legal Reasoning, Research, & Writing Program, a position he held from 1990 to 2002.
 He has taught a variety of other courses at HUSL and elsewhere including International Law of Human Rights, IP in International Business Transactions, International Moot Court Team, LRRW I & II, Drafting, Contracts, UCC, ADR, Computer Law, Civil Litigation Clinic, and Introduction to Intellectual Property.

-Prof. Jamar is the Director of the International Programs of the Institute for Intellectual Property and Social Justice.
-Prof. Lateef Mtima is the IIPSJ Director.
-IIPSJ was the brainchild of Prof. Mtima who recruited Prof. Jamar in 2002 to help him create and build it.
-IIPSJ addresses the relationship between intellectual property and social justice domestically and internationally and works to improve the opportunities for HUSL students to enter IP practice.
-The institute performs its mission in a number of ways including sponsoring relevant scholarship, involving HUSL students in IP courses and issues, designing the IP curriculum, sponsoring student internships CLEinstruction in IP to practicing attorneys, advocacy on IP issues with a significant social justice component, and working with WIPO and other groups on IP and social justice and economic empowerment issues.
+Prof. Jamar is the Associate Director of the Howard Intellectual Property Program (HIPP).
+Prof. Lateef Mtima is the HIPP Director.
+HIPP addresses the relationship between intellectual property and social justice and works to improve the opportunities for HUSL students to enter IP practice.
+HIPP performs its mission in a number of ways including supporting relevant scholarship, involving HUSL students in IP courses and issues, designing the IP curriculum, sponsoring student internships, CLE instruction in IP to practicing attorneys, and advocacy on IP issues with a significant social justice component.
 Professor Jamar has made a number of professional presentations and has published articles in the area of international human rights and IP.

 Another significant project to which Prof. Jamar contributed was the Howard University commemoration of the 50th anniversary of Brown v.
 Board of Education.
-Prof. Jamar was a member of the Brown@50 Planning Committee and is the webmaster for the Brown@50 website.
+Prof. Jamar was a member of the Brown@50 Planning Committee and is the webmaster and lead author for the content on the Brown@50 website.

 Prior work includes presenting a paper on the international human right of freedom of religion at an Oxford Round Table Conference at Oxford University in 2002 and publishing articles and making presentations in the areas of comparative law, legal rhetoric, ADR, Brown v.
 Board of Education, and international human rights.